2019 Major League Baseball All-Star Game: Host selection

 Bidding for the 2019 All-Star Game began roughly five years before in 2014, according to Indians owner Paul Dolan.
 The selection of Cleveland to host the 2019 All-Star Game was heavily influenced by three major factors.
 The first involves recent improvement and growth throughout downtown Cleveland.
 The second factor is the recent success enjoyed by the Indians which culminated in an appearance in the 2016 World Series.
 Commissioner Manfred spoke highly of the city and its response to the World Series, stating that, "Cleveland's a baseball town and it will be a great host for the Midsummer Classic."
 Recent renovations and improvements in Progressive Field were the third factor influencing the decision to name the ballpark as the All-Star Game host for the second time.

 This marked the sixth time the Indians have hosted the All-Star Game, more than any other team.
 Likewise, this is the sixth All-Star Game played in Cleveland, the third most All-Star Games hosted by any city, only trailing New York (nine games hosted by four teams) and Chicago (seven games hosted by two teams).

 Fan balloting

 Voting for the All-Star game was changed from previous years.
 "Primary" voting lasted from on May 28 to June 21.
 The "primary" determined the top three vote-getters at every infield position and top nine vote-getters in the outfield for both the American and National Leagues.
 From this group of finalists, fans determined the All-Star Game starters.
-Voting ran from June 26 to June 27.
+Voting ran from June 26 to 27.

 Unlike the format from previous years, which allowed fans to vote on a standard ballot up to 35 times, they could vote up to five times per day during the "primary" but only once during the final voting which determined the starting lineups.
 The "Starters Election" winners are highlighted below.

 The remainder of the rosters, including all pitchers, were selected by player vote and input from both managers.

 Full rosters were announced on June 30.